 Sacred trees are found in the Shamanic, Hindu, Egyptian, Sumerian, Toltec, Mayan, Norse, Celtic and Christian traditions.
 Eve ate fruit from the Tree of Knowledge, the Tree of Life is a the central organizing principle of the Kabalah, and the World-tree is described in The Upaniandshads as “a tree eternally existing, its roots aloft, its branches spreading below,” bringing spiritual nourishment from the heavens above to the earth below.

-A natural metaphor for the family, tree branches and seeds provide us with a metaphor for our relationships to the past and the future.
+A natural metaphor for the family, tree branches and seeds provide us with a image for our relationships to the past and the future.
 Standing in the presence of the ancient trees gives us a connection to life beyond our own lifespan.
-Tree Rings record the history of seasonal life cycles over hundreds of years, written in the language of tree rings.
+Trees record the history of seasonal life cycles over hundreds of years, written in the language of tree rings.
 For me, the most potent image is imagining myself as a leaf, among infinite leaves connected to the source through a maze of branches and limbs to the trunk and root system which symbolizes the universe as a whole.
 We are one, interconnected to the whole of the universe.

 Since Druidry draws upon so many traditions, tree symbolism in Druidry parallels these common metaphors.
 One can envision a metaphor of Druidry itself as a trunk strengthened by drawing upon a root structure gathering nutrients from tenuous and insubstantial roots extended throughout the untraceable human history and giving birth to a complex organization of membership arranged in different branches.
 Each time we perform our rituals we strengthen that trunk.
 What Druidry offers us is a connection to the past through enacting our tradition and a surety that something will be carried forward after our death.
 From participation in tradition, we gain strength.
-As individual branches we are easily bent and broken, but bound together through Druidry, we are stronger together.
+As individual branches we are easily bent and broken, but bound together through Druidry, tribe and kindred, we are stronger together.

 Of course these more prosaic images of trees are modeled on deciduous trees with large root structures extending beneath the ground in a bulb the size of the canopy and large central tap roots, trunks of substantial girth, and canopies filled with branches and leaves which sprout into life in the spring and fall off in the winter signifying rebirth and the circle of life.
-This tripartite division neatly reflects the sacred number three so important in Druidry and therefore parallels birth, adulthood, and old age and death, or the more far reaching genealogical model or family tree with ancestors, concurrent relationships, and descendants.
+This tripartite division neatly reflects the sacred number three so important in Druidry and therefore parallels birth, adulthood, and old age, decline and death, or the more far reaching genealogical model or family tree with ancestors, concurrent relationships, and descendants.

 This however has never been the image of a tree that springs from my unconscious during visualizations nor does it signify why trees are such a potent symbolic resource for me.
 As a side note, when I was a child, people would ask me what I wanted to be when I grew up and I would tell them a tree.
-Not an astrophysicist nor an astronaut nor a fireman, a tree.
+Not an astrophysicist nor an astronaut nor a fireman or doctor, a tree.
 So OK I was an odd child, no surprise there.
 My world did not revolve around social roles, work, and social status.
 I was a nature child.
 I lived outside, barefoot and wild, until I had to come inside to eat and sleep.
-I spent my summers as a wild child completely free camping out in the wilderness with my family.
+I spent my summers as a wild child completely free, camping out in the wilderness with my family.

 For me, each species of tree had its own character, and each tree was unique, spoke its own language, was imbued with a unique spirit, was possessed of an array of strengths and weaknesses, and nurtured me in diverse ways.
 I can name some 40 species of trees that I knew intimately and interacted with as a child and knew on a first name basis.
 These included numerous fruit and nut trees, although most were conifers and only a few were deciduous trees.
 Trees were my constant companions as a child because I was a tree climber.
 You will notice I am using the plural, because in natural setting, trees are rarely alone.
 As a collective, trees form a forest, and provide shelter for innumerable other organisms, including small children.